 Unusual vocalizations such as whimpering, groaning, moaning, growling, and yipping can be signs of pain.
 A dog that cries out in pain is actually trying to tell you that something’s wrong with his body.
 So, carefully examine or assess your dog’s body to determine where the pain is located.

 Conversely, dogs that are usually vocal may be quiet when they’re in pain.
-That’s why it’s crucial to be familiar with the normal behavior of your dog.
-Changes in how frequently your dog whines, barks, or makes some vocalizations may be a sign that something’s wrong.
+That’s why it’s crucial to be familiar with your dog’s normal behavior.
+Changes in how frequently your dog whines, barks, or makes some vocalizations may indicate something’s wrong.

 If you’re aware of the normal bathroom habits of your dog, it’ll be much easier for you to recognize if there’s a problem.
 If your dog is in pain, you might notice that it exhibits a new posture when it defecates or urinates.